 Full disclosure here: as I was compiling the lists above, I found myself going back, again and again, to add things because there really are so many items to consider!

 Is All Ephemera Vintage?

-Of course not!
-Think of all of the items listed above...how many of these things have you accumulated over the past week?
+Getting back to the question, “Is all ephemera considered ‘vintage’,” the answer is no. Think of all of the items listed in the examples we provided.
+How many of these things have you accumulated over the past week?
 The past month?
 The past year?
-If you’re like me, you’ve got -- at a minimum -- a few receipts and some junk mail laying around your house.
-These are ephemera...and, if you keep them around long enough, they’ll become vintage (I seriously wouldn’t recommend this, though!).
+If you’re like me, you’ve got — at a minimum — a few receipts and some junk mail lying around your house.
+These are ephemera…and, if you keep them around long enough, they’ll become vintage (I seriously wouldn’t recommend this, though!).

-Obviously, not all vintage ephemera is valuable.
-Some items may have historical or sentimental value, but not monetary value.
+Obviously, not all vintage ephemera is monetarily valuable however, some items may have historical or sentimental value.
 Other pieces may be valuable to a single individual (family letters) or community (flyer for a local festival) but not to society at large.
 Yet others may be worth a lot of money because they’re rare or associated with a famous person or event.

 To determine whether a piece of ephemera has monetary value, start with a simple Google search.
 Search results may include websites like WorthPoint or Kovels.
 However, unless your item is rare or highly collectible (like a first edition book, signed item, or something of significant historical value), these sites likely won’t be much help.